Who should take this course?

 Please forward a complete resume, including all past accomplishments,

-training, years involved with horses, cheque or money order for deposit
+training, years involved with horses,

 and any other information you think will help with the selection process